maxiking913/T6-Survival/README.md

 # Currently in testing
 (working but still not on live - lets call it PBE)
 ```
+-Bosses now sometimes has air support or grouns support:
+  -Air Support 20%
+  -Ground Support 20%
+  -Air and Ground Support 10% (Not before Round 10+)

+-3rd Weapon Perk
+-Added shop checks so only allies get the shop info and not bots (fixxed the random server crash)

 -Fixxed: Random Server Crash
 ```